Messier 2: Oosterhoff classification

 M2 is defined as an Oosterhoff type II globular cluster.
 Oosterhoff type is a classification system of globular clusters originally observed by Pieter Oosterhoff in where globular clusters are generally separated into two types.
 Oosterhoff type is determined by metallicity, age, and average pulsation period of type ab RR Lyrae variable stars of the cluster.
 A cluster metallicity below −1.6, an age above 13 billion years, and an average RRab Lyrae pulsation period around .64 days indicates a type II cluster.
 This .64 day value, coupled with a metallicity of −1.65, provides evidence that M2 follows the Oosterhoff Gap phenomena.
 This is an observed gap in the grouping of type I and type II clusters in the Milky Way on a metallicity vs average RRab pulsation period plot.

 M2 is a bit of an anomaly in reference to Oosterhoff type.
-While it satisfies the metallicity and RRab Lyrae pulsation period conditions, it actually has an age of 12.5 Gyr, well below the cutoff age of 13 Gyr normal for a Oosterhoff type II cluster.
-This is unexpected because age of a cluster is generally determined from metallicity.
+While it satisfies the metallicity and RRab Lyrae pulsation period conditions, it actually has an age of 12.5 Gyr, well below the cutoff age of 13 Gyr normal for an Oosterhoff type II cluster.
+This is unexpected because the age of a cluster is generally determined from metallicity.
 However, this abnormality is explained in an article by Marín-Franch.
 Nevertheless, in a recent study, Botev et al. proposed a new lower limit of 13.2 Gyr for the age of M2.